Jewish quarter of Toledo

 The Jewish quarter of Toledo is a district of the city of Toledo, in Castile-La Mancha, Spain.
-It was the neighborhood in which the Jews lived in the Middle Ages, although they were not obliged to live within it.
+It was the neighborhood in which Jews were known to live in during the Middle Ages, though they were not mandated to live in it.

 In the 12th and 13th centuries, the Jewish community of Toledo became the most populous and wealthy of the Kingdom of Castile.
-The Jewish community of Toledo coexisted peacefully for centuries with Muslims and Christians, (until they were expelled by the King and the Inquisition in 1492, the Alhambra Decree), giving the city the nickname, The City of the Three Cultures (La Ciudad de las Tres Culturas).
+The Jewish community of Toledo coexisted peacefully for centuries with Muslims and Christians, giving the city the nickname “The City of the Three Cultures” (La ciudad de las tres culturas).
+This arrangement, present at the time of the Siege of Toledo continued until all Jews in Spain were either expelled or forced to convert to Christianity by King Ferdinand II of Aragón and the Spanish Inquisition in 1492 under the Alhambra Decree.

 Description

 The Jewish quarter can be reached through gates.
-One of the many entrances is the gate Puerta de Assulca, where there used to be a flea market where oil, butter, chickpeas, lentils and everything necessary for daily life were sold.
+One of the many entrances is the gate Puerta de Assulca, where there used to be a market where oil, butter, chickpeas, lentils, and everything necessary for daily life were sold.

-The Jewish quarter is composed of streets, adarves (dead-end streets) and squares.
+The Jewish quarter is composed of streets, adarves (dead-end streets), and squares.
 The main street is Calle del Mármol which connected the Jewish quarter with the rest of the city.

-During the Middle Ages, there was a market, synagogues, public baths, bread ovens, palaces and a wall.
+During the Middle Ages, there was a market, synagogues, public baths, bread ovens, palaces, and a wall.
 In addition, there was a neighborhood called Barrio del Degolladero near the Tagus river, so named because here was the designated place for the ritual slaughter (shechitah) of cattle.